DCC-EX/dcc-ex.github.io/docs/download/commandstation.rst

 CommandStation-EX Repository (project source files)
 =====================================================

 .. note:: The link below will take you the the CommandStation-EX GitHub repository, where you can clone the project to your computer.
 Click on the green button to get a clone link or to download the zip file.
-We have made sure that you can still use the Arduino IDE if you like, but we recommend developers use the PlaformIO development environment.
-See the `Contributing Page <../contributing/index.html>`_ for more information.
+We have made sure that you can still use the Arduino IDE if you like, but we recommend developers use the PlatformIO development environment.
+See the :doc:`Contributing Page <../contributing/index>` for more information.

 .. raw:: html